Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Solutions of the Problem

 If the obtained point is satisfied with the Power Constrains, then this is the result of the algorithm.
 This point may not be satisfied with the Power Constraints.
 In this case, we construct a beam from the starting point to the optimal point.
 The first intersection with other hyperplanes (Point~$3$) is a result of the algorithms.
 The formula for Point~$2$ can be negative or zero.
 In this rare case, the result of the algorithm is Point~$1$.

-An example of the power distribution obtained using this method is shown in Fig.~\ref{fig:power_distr_im_method}.
-This figure shows the ratio of power gains using Alg.~\ref{OPT Scheme} (ZF IM CD) compared to the equal power allocation method (ZF EQ).
+Fig.~\ref{fig:power_distr_im_method} shows the transmitted symbol powers using Alg.~\ref{OPT Scheme} (IM) compared to the EP method.
 The SINR values in dB of each layer are also given for comparison.
-It is shown that the SINR values increase for those layers for which the power increases.
-And vice versa, the SINR decreases for those layers for which the power decreases.
-The total precoding power and also increases with the use of Alg.~\ref{OPT Scheme}.
+It is shown that the SINR values increase for those symbols for which the power increases.
+And vice versa, the SINR decreases for those symbols for which the power decreases.
+The total precoding power increases with the use of Alg.~\ref{OPT Scheme} (IM).